olcf/olcf-user-docs/profiling/TAU.rst

 Webpage: https://www.cs.uoregon.edu/research/tau/home.php

 TAU is installed with `Program Database Toolkit (PDT) <https://www.cs.uoregon.edu/research/pdt/home.php>`_ on Summit.
 PDT is a framework for analyzing source code written in several programming languages.
+Moreover, `Performance Application Programming Interface (PAPI) <https://icl.utk.edu/papi/>`_  is supported.
+PAPI counters are used to assess the CPU performance.
 In this section, some approaches for profiling and tracing will be presented.

-In the most cases, we need to use wrappers to recompile the application:
+In most cases, we need to use wrappers to recompile the application:

 - For C: replace the compiler with the TAU wrapper ``tau_cc.sh``
 - For C++: replace the compiler with the TAU wrapper ``tau_cxx.sh``